Yainer Diaz Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up the third-most home runs in baseball (137 total, 1.4 per game).
+- Athletics pitchers combine to surrender 142 total home runs at a rate of 1.4 per game (most in baseball).

 © 2023 Data Skrive.
 All rights reserved.